puppetlabs/puppet-docs/source/puppet/4.9/environments_creating.markdown

 An environment can define three resources the Puppet master will use when compiling catalogs for agent nodes:

-* The modulepath
+* The modulepath.
-* The main manifest
+* The main manifest.
+* Hiera data.
-* The config version script
+* The config version script.

 ### The modulepath